-Our professionally accredited three-year Statistics BSc Honours degree provides a thorough grounding in the ideas and techniques of modern mathematics and statistics.
+Our professionally accredited three-year Statistics BSc Honours degree provides a firm foundation in the ideas and techniques of modern mathematics and statistics.

 We focus on three core areas:

-All of our mathematics and statistics degrees follow a common core of modules at Stages 1 and 2.
-These common modules are designed to equip you with the key skills and knowledge that all mathematicians and statisticians need.
+All of our mathematics and statistics degrees follow a common core of modules at Stages 1 and 2, to equip you with the key skills and knowledge that all mathematicians and statisticians need.

 We have excellent computing facilities and make extensive use of IT to support teaching, preparation and revision, including: